DbbHobo/You-Dont-Know-Me/React/【6】useEffect.md

   // Always call this before exiting `commitRoot`, to ensure that any
   // additional work on this root is scheduled. ensureRootIsScheduled(root, now());

   // 【省略代码...】

+  // If the passive effects are the result of a discrete render, flush them
+  // synchronously at the end of the current task so that the result is
+  // immediately observable.
+Otherwise, we assume that they are not
+  // order-dependent and do not need to be observed by external systems, so we
+  // can wait until after paint.
+  // TODO: We can optimize this by not scheduling the callback earlier.
+Since we
+  // currently schedule the callback in multiple places, will wait until those
+  // are consolidated.
+  if (includesSyncLane(pendingPassiveEffectsLanes) && root.tag !== LegacyRoot) {
+    flushPassiveEffects();
+  }

+  // 【省略代码...】